auraphp/Aura.Auth/README.md

 #### Logging In

 This is an example of the code needed to effect a login.
-Note that the `echo` statements are intended to explain the different resulting states of the `login()` call, and may be replaced by whatever logic you feel is appropriate.
+Note that the `echo` and `$log` statements are intended to explain the different resulting states of the `login()` call, and may be replaced by whatever logic you feel is appropriate; in particular, you should probably not expose the exact nature of the failure, to help mitigate brute-force attempts.

 ```php
 <?php